Find A Speaker

 - Proud trans artist whose presentations and writings grapple with issues of gender identity as well as family, class, social justice and queer liberation

-- One of the leading voices in white communities for racial justice and Black Lives Matter
+- With 25 years experience, one of the leading voices in white communities for racial justice

 Award Winning Performance Artist, Poet and Scholar